๐Ÿ— EVM & Resources

 3. The red part the amount of utilisation which went over budget for that day

-The WBS navigation tree is accompanied with a really informative table.
+The WBS navigation tree (when expanded) is accompanied with a really informative table.
 Within this table you can see for each WBS and activity

 3. SPI (at the data date)